top of page

 san luis valley 2.jpg

 When I decided to go home from Colorado, I could have gone back to the Bay Area, but instead I headed to Hollywood on Jane's invitation.
 The time there exposed me to the film business.
 It looked like something I might want to try next.
+It would, but not in the way I thought it would play out.

 @ In 1976 Jane and I decided to live together in the Bay Area.
 Jane was an executive at Motown Films, but she was tired of making bad films.
 However, she had no idea what she would do in San Francisco.
 Once we put that choice in motion however, something happened that would change Jane’s life and led me to my next entertainment career.